2024 Schedule 8812 Form and Instructions

 - Forgetting to complete and attach form Schedule 8812 when claiming the child tax credit or additional child tax credit.

-- Misreporting income or tax liability, which could affect the refundable portion of the credit.
+- Misreporting income or additional taxes, which could affect the refundable portion of the credit.

 - Not properly calculating or applying the phase-out limits for higher incomes.